percona/everest-doc/docs/quickstart-guide/quick-install.md

     ```

     Enter the specific names for the namespaces you want Everest to manage, separating each name with a comma.

-    ??? example "Expected output"
-        ```
-        ?
-Namespaces managed by Everest (comma separated) dev,production ?
-What operators do you want to install?
-MySQL, MongoDB, PostgreSQL
-        ```

 3. Access the Everest UI/API using one of the following options for exposing it, as Everest is not exposed with an external IP by default: